SarthakJariwala/seaborn-image/docs/index.rst

 Description
 ===========

-Seaborn-image is a Python **image** visualization library based on matplotlib, scikit-image and scipy.
-Seaborn-image provides a high-level API to **draw attractive and informative images quickly** **and effectively**.
+Seaborn-image is a Python **image** visualization library based on matplotlib and provides a high-level API to **draw attractive and informative images quickly** **and effectively**.

 It is heavily inspired by `seaborn <https://seaborn.pydata.org/>`_, a high-level visualization library for drawing attractive statistical graphics in Python.

 To view example images, check out the :doc:`gallery page <auto_examples/index>` and :doc:`reference <reference>`.
-For specific how-to questions, refer to the :doc:`how-to page <how_to>`.
+For specific how-to questions, refer to the :doc:`tutorial page <tutorial>`.

 Check out the source code on `github <https://github.com/SarthakJariwala/seaborn-image>`_.
-If you come across any bugs, please open an `issue <https://github.com/SarthakJariwala/seaborn-image/issues>`_.
+If you come across any bugs/issues, please open an `issue <https://github.com/SarthakJariwala/seaborn-image/issues>`_.

 Installation